-One way for executing code in a separate thread is to instantiate a Runnable
+One way for executing code in a separate thread is to instantiate a Runnable object,

-pass it into a Thread
+pass it into a Thread object and start it.

 This makes the thread management tightly coupled together with the application.

-The application has to create and starts a new Thread
+The application has to create and starts a new Thread object for every task, which is a costly operation.

 This method uses the low-level Java API, which is sufficient for small applications.